How to keep tabs on your MP

 YouGov MRP poll - chart with text that reads: Labour would win 120-seat majority if election were held tomorrow.
 Median seat count estimates in latest YouGov MRP, based on modelled responses from 14,110 British adults.
 Chart shows 385 seats for Labour and 202 seats for Conservative.

-For a Tory this is what abject terror looks like in January 2024
+For a Tory MP this is what gets you updating your LinkedIn in January 2024

-In our next post we’ll look at the recent polling, including last week’s allegedly hyper-accurate MRP poll that’s put the fear of God into Tory MPs and triggered this week’s frenzied (and highly entertaining) festival of recrimination and panic in the corridors and meeting rooms of the House of Commons and CCHQ.
+In our next post we’ll look at the recent polling, including last week’s allegedly hyper-accurate MRP poll, commissioned by Lord David Frost and paid for by a shadowy group calling itself The Conservative Britain Alliance (the Electoral Commission wants to know who they are), that’s put the fear of God into Tory MPs and triggered this week’s frenzied (and highly entertaining) festival of recrimination and panic in the corridors and meeting rooms of the House of Commons and CCHQ.

 1. Some people have raised concerns about the little camera at the top of the picture frame.
 We’re pretty sure you can just put a bit of tape or a Post-It Note over it, although we’re not sure if that’s actually allowed. ↩︎